 No. A professional home inspection is an examination of the current condition of your prospective home.
 It is not an appraisal, which determines market value, or a municipal inspection, which verifies local code compliance.
 A home inspector, therefore, will not pass or fail a house, but rather describe its physical condition and indicate what may need repair or replacement.

 Your inspection report for morning or afternoon appointments will be posted the evening of the inspection.
 Reports for evening appointments will be posted within 24 hours of the inspection.
 Water testing reports will be emailed directly to you from the lab in 1-3 business days.
-If you're inspection will include water testing, please schedule early enough in your "due diligence" period to allow for time to get the results from the lab.
+If your inspection will include water testing, please schedule early enough in your "due diligence" period to allow for time to get the results from the lab.

 It’s important to be realistic.
 No house is perfect.
 We've never had an inspection report that was perfect, not even on new construction.
 Every house has maintenance or repair issues that need to be addressed and always will.
 If your inspector identifies problems, it doesn't necessarily mean you shouldn't buy the house, only that you will know in advance what to expect.
 The information provided by your home inspection can allow you and your real estate professional to ask for the seller to adjust the purchase price or make repairs if problems are found that merit renegotiating the deal, or to pull out of the deal if there is an issue that you consider to be a deal-breaker.